 Months of entry

-The Civil Engineering Graduate Diploma enables applicants with a degree in a related subject (for example mathematics, physics or geology) to take a qualifying year before moving onto a Civil or Structural Engineering MSc programme.
-This conversion programme offers a unique opportunity to be awarded an accredited level 7 Civil Engineering MSc after two years of study.
-Opening your career path to become a chartered civil engineer.
+The Civil Engineering Graduate Diploma is a conversion programme enabling applicants with a degree in a related subject (for example mathematics, physics or geology) to take a qualifying year before moving on to a Civil or Structural Engineering MSc degree.
+By studying this programme, you have a unique opportunity to be awarded an accredited level 7 Civil Engineering MSc after just two years of study, opening up your career path to becoming a chartered civil engineer.

-UCL Civil, Environmental and Geomatic Engineering is an energetic and exciting multidisciplinary department with a long tradition of excellence in teaching and research, situated at the heart of London.
-Throughout your programme you will be taught by lectures recognised as international leaders in their field.
+UCL Civil, Environmental and Geomatic Engineering is an energetic and exciting multidisciplinary department with a long tradition of excellence in teaching and research, situated in the heart of London.
+Throughout your programme you will be taught by lecturers recognised as international leaders in their field.

-At the end of the term 3 you will go on a one-week residential field course gaining practical skills in construction site management and safety.
+At the end of term 3, you will go on a one-week residential field course gaining practical skills in construction site management and safety.
 You will work alongside practising engineers to develop and use technical drawings to build scaled structures.
-These are built to same standards and using the same methods that are applied on professional construction sites.
+These are built to the same standards and using the same methods that are applied on professional construction sites.

 Fees and funding